 - Activity occurring within computer and internet networks, digital platforms, and computer hardware or software owned or operated by, or used in the operations of SUNY Brockport’s programs and activities over which SUNY Brockport has substantial control.

-For the purposes of this Title IX Grievance Policy, “formal complaint” means a document – including an electronic submission – filed by a complainant with a signature or other indication that the complainant is the person filing the formal complaint, or signed by the Title IX Coordinator, alleging sexual harassment against a respondent about conduct within SUNY Brockport’s education program or activity and requesting initiation of the procedures consistent with the Title IX Grievance Policy to investigate the allegation of sexual harassment.
+Formal Complaint — For the purposes of this Title IX Grievance Policy, “Formal Complaint” means a document – including an electronic submission – filed by a complainant with a signature or other indication that the complainant is the person filing the formal complaint, or signed by the Title IX Coordinator, alleging sexual harassment against a respondent about conduct within SUNY Brockport’s education program or activity and requesting initiation of the procedures consistent with the Title IX Grievance Policy to investigate the allegation of sexual harassment.

-“Relevant” evidence and questions refer to any questions and evidence that tend to make an allegation of sexual harassment more or less likely to be true.
+Relevant Evidence and Questions — “Relevant Evidence and Questions” refer to any questions and evidence that tend to make an allegation of sexual harassment more or less likely to be true.

 - Evidence and questions about the complainant’s sexual predisposition or prior sexual behavior unless: